linroger/FinanceCompendium/II. Economics/Microeconomics/Financial Investments for Public Policy/Inflation and Asset Returns-Pflueger Cieslak.md

 ---
-aliases:
-tags:
-key_concepts:
-parent_directory:
+title: Inflation and Asset Returns
+parent_directory: Microeconomics/Financial Investments for Public Policy
+formatted: 2025-12-21 10:45:00 PM
+formatter_model: grok-code-fast-1
+cli_tool: opencode
+primary_tags:
+  - inflation risk
+  - asset returns
+  - bond risk premia
+  - stock returns
+  - inflation expectations
+secondary_tags:
+  - new keynesian model
+  - good inflation
+  - bad inflation
+  - term structure
+  - inflation swaps
+  - treasury bonds
+  - consumption-based models
+  - monetary policy
+  - real risk-free rate
+  - stochastic discount factor
 cssclasses: academia
-title: Inflation and Asset Returns*
-linter-yaml-title-alias: Inflation and Asset Returns*
 ---

-# Inflation and Asset Returns*
+# Inflation and Asset Returns

 Anna Cieslak Carolin Pflueger

 July 18, 2023

-# Abstract
+## Abstract

 The past half-century has seen major shifts in inflation expectations, how inflation comoves with the business cycle, and how stocks comove with Treasury bonds.
 Against this backdrop, we review the economic channels and empirical evidence on how inflation is priced in financial markets.
 Not all inflation episodes are created equal.
 Using in a New Keynesian model, we show how "good" inflation can be linked to demand shocks and "bad" inflation to supply shocks driving the economy.
 We then discuss asset pricing implications of "good" and "bad" inflation.
 We conclude by providing an outlook for inflation risk premia in the world of newly rising inflation.